-The Kedarnath temple look-alike like the Badrinath Temple since both of them are made in terracotta form.
+The Kedarnath temple look-alike like the Badrinath Temple since both of them are made in the terracotta form.
 The temple is called Kedarnath because of the statue of Kedaraeshwor that is established in the phallus of the temple.

 This 17th-century temple is so eye-satisfying.
 Through which’s eastern pedestal, you can observe the entire durbar area along with the rest house and temple of Vatsala Durga Temple.
 While from the western or the front pedestal of the temple, you can have a glimpse of the entire char Dham temples.